More Jethro Tull

 The copies that lack extreme highs are often dull and thick, and usually have smeary, blurry sound.
 When you can’t hear into the recording, the music itself becomes boring.

 If forced to choose, I would take a copy that’s a little dull on top as long as it still had a meaty, powerful, full-bodied sound over something that’s thin and leaned out.
 There are many audiophiles who can put up with that sound — I might go so far as to say the vast majority can — but I am not one of them.

-Clearer, sweeter sound with less of the veiling and congestion that plagues most British pressings.
+- Clearer, sweeter sound — Less of the veiling and congestion that plagues most British pressings.

 The Tracklist tab above will take you to a select song breakdown for each side, with plenty of What to Listen For advice.
 Other records with track breakdowns can be found here.